 the 4th Sunday in July, 1869, she, to- not weep like we weep for those who have gether with her husband, was baptized no hope.
 Aunt Julia received a hope into the fellowship of the church at long before she offered to the church.
 On Kitty Hawk, N. C., by Elder John D. Saturday before the second Sunday in Wicker.
-She has since had the pleasure September, 1884, she offered to the church of seeing several of her children profess at Bethel, Pamlico County, N. C., and a hope in the Lord Jesus and given a de- on next day at Goose Creek bridge was sire to follow their Lord and Master in baptized by Elder John R. Rowe. fellowship of the church of her espousal. for no one was more faithful to live up She enjoyed the confidence and esteem to her profession, always filling her seat of all who knew her and her children are when not providentially hindered, even the truth, have good credit and are hon- present; she would at such times go to orable among men. owing to her advanced age could not she would some times say, "I want to finally recover but continued to grow see the others just as bad as I want to weaker and weaker until on May 13 she see the preacher." were taken to the Austin cemetery and when later she began having some heart the last resting place well-marked, there trouble until about two weeks before her to await the resurrection morn when this death, she was taken with what was vile and mortal body shall be changed and called high blood pressure which increased fashioned like unto the glorious body of until the end came, when she gently fell our Lord Jesus. to the will of Him do doth all things well. laid to rest.
-Yours in hope, J. P. TINGLE.
+She has since had the pleasure September, 1884, she offered to the church of seeing several of her children profess at Bethel, Pamlico County, N. C., and a hope in the Lord Jesus and given a de- on next day at Goose Creek bridge was sire to follow their Lord and Master in baptized by Elder John R. Rowe. the liquid grave, to live in the loving She loved the cause and had it at heart, Lord are spirit and life, and from fellowship of the church of her espousal. for no one was more faithful to live up She enjoyed the confidence and esteem to her profession, always filling her seat of all who knew her and her children are when not providentially hindered, even and parental training so that they love sick or away so that he could not be produce faith, hope, love or a blessthe truth, have good credit and are hon- present; she would at such times go to orable among men.

+weaker and weaker until on May 13 she see the preacher." gently passed away and her spirit re- Some few years ago she had an attack liness.
+"From me is thy fruit found," were taken to the Austin cemetery and when later she began having some heart the last resting place well-marked, there trouble until about two weeks before her to await the resurrection morn when this death, she was taken with what was vile and mortal body shall be changed and called high blood pressure which increased fashioned like unto the glorious body of until the end came, when she gently fell our Lord Jesus.

+to the will of Him do doth all things well. laid to rest.

+Yours in hope,

+J. P. TINGLE.